MicroRJ/lang/README.md

 - Figure out how we want to incorporate nodes into code generation, are nodes purely AST or slightly higher level IR?

+- Make store codes safer, how do we know when a function returns a value or not, how many values does it return?

 - Manual 'register' allocations to allow for fancier operations.
 I don't want to